CarWong/Carolyn-Wong-100781520_Final/README.md

 - ESC to quit game

 ## Build:
-You can fine the exe file in the published release.
+The build is in the release.

 ## Scripts:
 - EnemyController.cs : used to control enemy's actions such as patrolling and attacking